What Paraguay election means for Taiwan, and US-China competition

 | Buenos Aires, Argentina

 Paraguay could become the final South American nation to cut diplomatic ties with Taiwan – further solidifying China’s influence in the region and generating a symbolic loss for the United States.
-Voters go to the polls this weekend for a presidential vote that’s drawn international attention for the top candidates conflicting views on Paraguay’s Cold War-era allegiance with Taiwan.
+Voters go to the polls this weekend for a presidential vote that’s drawn international attention for the top candidates’ conflicting views on Paraguay’s Cold War-era allegiance with Taiwan.

 China, which has invested some $130 billion in Latin America between 2005 and 2020, refuses ties with any country that recognizes Taiwan.
 Taiwan has invested heavily in its few remaining allies in areas like technology, transportation, and health care, but some Paraguayan politicians say it’s no longer enough.